 Partially hydrogenated soybean oil is far worse than the fully hydrogenated version, which does not contain trans fat.
-Even if you’re using organic oil, keep in mind that consuming soy in excess amounts can be damaging to your health in it of itself.
+Even if you’re using organic oil, keep in mind that consuming soy in excess amounts can be damaging to your health in and of itself.
 It has been linked to serious conditions such as breast cancer and infertility.
-To sum up: fully organic soybean oil can provide great nutrients, and definitely has a place in a healthy diet, but should be used in moderation.
+To sum up: fully organic soybean oil can provide great nutrients and definitely has a place in a healthy diet, but it should be used in moderation.

 Soybean Oil Nutrient Breakdown Explained

-Aside from containing polyunsaturated fats (the healthy alternative to saturated and trans fats) and essential fatty acids (nutrients your body cannot produce and must, therefore, receive from your diet), soybean oil also contains other nutrients, such as (per tablespoon)
+Soybean oil contains both polyunsaturated fats (the healthy alternative to saturated and trans fats) and essential fatty acids (nutrients your body cannot produce and must, therefore, receive from your diet).
+In terms of fatty acid composition, among the fat content in soybean oil is oleic acid, stearic acid and palmitic acid.
+Yet the oil also contains other nutrients, such as (per tablespoon):

-There’s also no carbs or sodium in this oil.
+There are also no carbs or sodium in this oil, which is good.

 Partially Hydrogenated Soybean Oil Explained

 You’ve heard people bashing trans fats to the point that it’s probably coming out of your ears by now.
-If you’re one of those people who always check the label for trans fats, you probably rejoice when you see the words ‘Trans fats: 0g’ boldly advertised.
-What you may not know is that companies are only required to list trans fats if there is more than 0.5 g trans fat per serving.
-If there is even a drop less, they are legally allowed to write ‘0g trans-fat.’
+If you’re one of those people who always checks the label for trans fats, you probably rejoice when you see the words ‘Trans fats: 0g’ boldly advertised.
+What you may not know is that companies are only required to list trans fats if there is more than 0.5 g of trans fat per serving.
+If there is even a drop less, they are legally allowed to write ‘0g trans fat.’
 This is how they get we, the customer, to unknowingly buy into their scheme (literally).
 One way to avoid this is to check if the serving size is a ridiculously tiny amount.
-If it is, it’s probably because the food has trans-fat but the company doesn’t want to say so.
+If it is, it’s probably because the food has trans fat but the company does not want to say so.

 As stated above, soybean oil can be either organic, partially hydrogenated or fully hydrogenated.
-Partially hydrogenated means that the oil has had hydrogen pumped into it in order to make it more stable.
-However, with more stability comes more danger to your health.
-The trans fats that partial hydrogenation breeds can cause numerous health concerns and diseases, such as obesity, asthma, heart disease, diabetes, cancer, compromised immune system, increased levels of LDL cholesterol and fertility issues.
+Partially hydrogenated soybean oil means that the oil has had hydrogen pumped into it in order to make it more stable.
+However, ironically, with more stability comes more danger to your health.
+The trans fats that partial hydrogenation breed can cause numerous health concerns and diseases such as obesity, asthma, heart disease, diabetes, cancer, compromised immune system, increased levels of LDL cholesterol and fertility issues.

-The takeaway?
-If you’re going to use soybean oil, always stick to organic.
-Also, look out for trans fats on the products you purchase by checking the ingredients for partially hydrogenated soybean oil – and stay far away.
+What’s the takeaway?
+If you are going to use soybean oil, always stick to organic.
+Also, look out for trans fats on the products you purchase by checking the ingredients for partially hydrogenated soybean oil – and stay far, far away.